 Mujeres Brew House runs a tap brewery; it opened late last year in the area previously held by Alta Brewing.
-Its purpose is to provide a welcome space for women (and everyone!) to understand, learn about, and enjoy craft beer.
+Its purpose is to provide a welcoming space for women (and everyone!) to understand, learn about, and enjoy craft beer.
 It is a collaboration between Mujeres Brew Club and Border X Brewing since they are both among the first Latino-owned breweries.

 Plans for the future include a behind-the-bar experience program as well as a brewing program, which will be led by Mujeres Brew Club’s Estela Davila and Border X’s Carmen Favela.
-Border X beer and their partnerships with MBC and some other local brewers are now available, with intentions to ensure theirs.
+Border X beer and its partnerships with MBC and some other local brewers are now available, with intentions to ensure theirs.
 Seating is on a first-come, first-served basis.

 Kairoa Brewing Company

 Kairoa is another lovely tribute to a distant location, aiming to imitate the lush surroundings, distinctive food, welcoming demeanor, and otherworldly hops peculiar to New Zealand, where the head brewer and owners originate from.

 Kairoa excels in brewing anything from English-style beers to the popular pale ales San Diegans enjoy, all of which are infused with the difficult-to-find New Zealand hop types.
 Seating for groups of less than 12 people is offered on a first-come, first-served basis.
 For bigger parties, make a reservation online.
 Toast allows you to order beer, food, and wine for pickup online.